developdata/CCIDiploma-Unit3/week_1/README.md

 3. This will open a new page which will let you contribute and download or just download
 4. Once the file is downloaded double click on it to install

+## Command line interface
+Both Windows and Mac have built in command line interfaces, though you can install a different one if you prefer.
+On a Mac it's called Terminal, and on a PC it's called command prompt.

+On a Mac the terminal is located in the Utilities folder, the path is:
+Hard Drive/Applications/Utilities/Terminal

+On a PC the command prompt can be opened by typing the name into the search bar.

 ## Installing Node.js